How to use People Matter survey data

 What is People Matter?

-The seven overarching domains explored in the survey include employee engagement, engagement with work, senior managers, communication, high performance, public sector values, and diversity and inclusion, flexible work satisfaction and action taken on results.
+The 9 key topics explored in the survey include employee engagement, engagement with work, senior managers, communication, high performance, public sector values, diversity and inclusion, flexible work satisfaction and action taken on results.

 Altogether, it provides a key tool for measuring employee engagement and can assist in shaping people-related strategies.